Kefir Recipes: A Delicious Introduction to Fermented Dairy

 - ½ cup filtered water

 - 1 tablespoon freshly squeezed lemon juice

 - Mint leaves for garnish

-- Combine 1 cup of coconut kefir cheese, Granny Smith apple, and a few drops of Stevia in a high-speed blender or food processor.
-Blend until creamy.
+- Combine 1 cup of coconut kefir cheese, Granny Smith apple in a high-speed blender or food processor.
+Then, blend until creamy.
 Move to a mixing bowl.

 - Put the remaining coconut kefir cheese in the blender jar (no need to wash).
-Add Lakanto, lemon juice, and lemon zest.
-Blend until creamy.
+Add BE Sweet, lemon juice, and lemon zest.
+Then, blend until creamy.
 Move to a separate mixing bowl.

 - Boil ½ cup of filtered water.
-Turn off heat, add agar flakes, and stir until dissolved.
+Then, turn off heat, add agar flakes, and stir until dissolved.
 Quickly add half of the agar gelatin to each bowl and stir.
 You can re-blend each fruit/cream if you like.

-- Spoon half of the lemon cream into 4 wine glasses, then top with half of the green apple cream.
+- Lastly, spoon half of the lemon cream into 4 wine glasses, then top with half of the green apple cream.
 Repeat with the remaining lemon and green apple creams.
 Refrigerate for 20 minutes before serving.

 6. Real Sour Cream

 - Pour the cream into a quart-size jar and whisk in a packet of the Body Ecology Kefir Starter Culture.